-We also notice that multiple vulnerabilities frequently interact and compound within the same instance.
-The root cause lies in the coupled nature of the CTI pipeline: early retrieval errors such as co-mention bias or skewed sources propagate forward as ``facts,'' which downstream attribution or prediction models cannot easily disconfirm.
-This effect is amplified by heterogeneous and drifting evidence, wherein reports that differ temporally, semantically, or structurally force models to merge incompatible signals.
-Under such uncertainty, models lean on inductive shortcuts, such as memorized actor–TTP links, which transform incomplete or conflicting metadata into brittle reasoning.
-Finally, the hierarchical and dependency-driven structure of attack chains and mitigation mappings means that once one link is misread, the error cascades into adjacent stages.
-As a result, intertwined vulnerabilities like co-mention bias plus temporal contradiction, or unseen patterns combined with environmental unawareness, emerge as self-reinforcing loops that entangle multiple failures within the same CTI instance.
+As shown in Case Study III, we also observe that multiple vulnerabilities may interact within the same CTI instance.
+This stems from the tightly coupled nature of CTI pipelines: early-stage retrieval issues (e.g., co-mention bias or source skew) are carried forward as ``facts,'' leaving downstream attribution and prediction models with little room to falsify them.
+The problem is further amplified by heterogeneous and drifting evidence that force LLMs to memorize signals that are not truly compatible.
+Under this uncertainty, models fall back on inductive shortcuts (e.g., memorized actor-TTP associations), turning partial or noisy metadata into brittle reasoning.
+Finally, because CTI reasoning is hierarchical and dependency-driven (e.g., attack chains and mitigation mappings), misreading one link can cascade into adjacent stages.
+As a result, vulnerability combinations such as co-mention bias paired with temporal contradiction, or unseen patterns coupled with environmental unawareness, can form self-reinforcing loops that entangle multiple failures within a single instance.

-Appendix \ref{app:more-intertwin} also details additional analyses with case studies to complement our discussions.
+Appendix~\ref{app:more-intertwin} provides additional analyses and case studies to complement this discussion.

-\begin{yellowcolorbox} \underline{\textbf{Design Insight \faLightbulbO.}} Vulnerabilities studied in this work are not solely caused by model design, but by the \textbf{inherently fragmented and adversarial threat landscape}.
-Noise such as contradictory proofs-of-concept, reused indicators, or incomplete metadata can propagate into models.
-Addressing these vulnerabilities therefore requires \textbf{combining data curation, adversarially aware fine-tuning, and inference-time safeguards} to integratively control the adversarial influences. \end{yellowcolorbox}